 How Long Does it Take?

-The dismantling process can take anywhere from 6 months (in my situation) to several years if parties can’t agree.
+The dismantling process can take anywhere from 6 months to several years if parties can’t agree.
 The rebuilding process can take one year, five years or never be completely complete.
-If you’ve rebuilt your life but still feel angry, hurt or bitter over your divorce, you have not totally healed and moved on.
+If you’ve rebuilt your life but still feel angry, hurt or bitter over your divorce, you haven’t totally healed and moved on.

 How do you know if you’re stuck?
 There are common mistakes people make that keep them from truly and completely moving on: